conan-io/examples/features/cmake/find_package/find_cmake_multi_generator_targets/README.md

  - The "hello" library has a ``package_info()`` method declaring the "hello" library name for the consumers.
  - The conan recipe uses a different binary package for any ``build_type``, one package for Debug and other for Release.
  - The same for the "bye" library.
- - There are two consumer projects, one using targets (CMake 3.x) and other following the global approach (2.8), both work with multiconfig.
+ - There is a project using targets (CMake 3.x) and linking with "bye" (and hello because of the transitivity)

 Some useful details of this example
 ------------------------------------